End discrimination against baby girls

-Bring UK law closer to the laws in the majority of EU member states by lowering the gestational time limit for abortion.
+Bring the law closer to the laws in the majority of EU member states by lowering the gestational time limit for abortion.

 Our current abortion time limit is out of line with the rest of Europe where the most common abortion time limit among EU member states is 12 weeks.

 Furthermore, there currently is a contradiction in British law.
 The survival rate for extremely premature babies has doubled over the past decade, prompting new guidance allowing doctors to try to save babies born as early as 22 weeks into a pregnancy.
-This means that in one room of a hospital, doctors could be working to save a baby born alive before 24 weeks whilst in another room a doctor could perform an abortion which would end the life of a baby at the same age.
+This means that in one room of a hospital, doctors could be working to save a baby born alive before 24 weeks whilst in another room of the same hospital, a doctor could perform an abortion that would end the life of a baby at the same age.

-Bringing UK law closer to the laws in the majority of EU member states by lowering the gestational time limit for abortion will bring us in line with modern science and is well supported by the public.
+Bringing our law closer to the laws in the majority of EU member states by lowering the gestational time limit for abortion will bring us in line with modern science, and is well supported by the public.

 Stop pregnancy and maternity discrimination